rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 3. Join worker nodes

 ### Create Database for Cluster Datastore
-The first step for setting up High Availability (HA) is to create the database for the backend.
+The first step for setting up High Availability (HA) is to create the database for the backend (cluster datastore).
 As of v0.10.0 release (Experimental HA) we are currently supporting PostgreSQL 10.7-R1 thru 11.5-R1.

 ### Create Master Nodes
 Following the [Node Requirements]({{< baseurl >}}/k3s/latest/en/installation/node-requirements/) page, provision at least two machines.